 When an electrical system is not grounded properly, a hazard exists.
 This is because the parts of an electrical wiring system that a person normally touches may be energized, or live, relative to ground.
 Parts like switch plates, wiring boxes, conduit, cabinets, and lights need to be at 0 volts relative to ground.
 If the system is grounded improperly, these parts may be energized.
 The metal housings of equipment plugged into an outlet need to be grounded through the plug.

 Grounding is connecting an electrical system to the earth with a wire.
-Excess or stray current travels through this wire to grounding rods buried in the earth.
+Excess or stray current travels through this wire to a grounding rod (commonly called a "ground") buried in the earth.
 Rods used for grounding should be:

-Sometimes an electrical system will receive a higher voltage than it is designed to handle.
-These high voltages may come from a lightning strike, line surge, or contact with a higher-voltage line.
-Sometimes a defect occurs in a device that allows exposed metal parts to become energized.
-Grounding will help protect the person working on a system, the system itself, and others using tools or operating equipment connected to the system.
-The extra current produced by the excess voltage travels relatively safely to the earth.
+Sometimes an electrical system receives a higher voltage than it is designed to handle, or a defect occurs in a device that allows exposed metal parts to become energized.
+Grounding will help protect the person working on a circuit, and others using tools or operating equipment connected to the circuit.

 Equipment needs to be grounded under any of these circumstances:

 The use of GFCIs has lowered the number of electrocutions dramatically.
 A GFCI is a fast-acting switch that detects any difference in current between two circuit conductors.
 If either conductor comes in contact-either directly or through part of your body-with a ground (a situation known as a ground fault), the GFCI opens the circuit in a fraction of a second.
 If a current as small as 4 to 6 mA does not pass through both wires properly, but instead leaks to the ground, the GFCI is tripped.
 The current is shut off.